Anshara-Shamim/github-portfolio/README.md

 </div>

 ## Professional Summary
-I am a student of **Electronic Engineering** specializing in the integration of hardware and software.
-My technical focus encompasses **embedded systems**, **Python-based development**, **RESTful APIs**, and the design of intuitive **frontend interfaces**.
+I am a student of **Electronic Engineering**, specializing in the integration of hardware and software systems.
+My technical focus encompasses **embedded systems** and **Python-based development**.

-This portfolio serves as a formal documentation of my academic research, independent development, and my Final Year Project (FYP) milestones.
+This portfolio serves as a formal record of my academic and personal projects.

 ---

 ## 🔧 Research & Technical Interests
 * **Embedded Systems & Electronics:** Design and optimization of microcontroller-based solutions.
 * **IoT Frameworks:** Development using Arduino and ESP-series hardware.
-* **Software Engineering:** Systems programming in Python and backend logic.
+* **Software Engineering:** Systems programming and backend logic using Python.
-* **Interface Design:** Developing functional HTML/CSS frontends for technical applications.
+* **Interface Design:** Development of functional HTML/CSS frontends for technical applications.

 ---

 ## 📌 Portfolio Status
 > [!NOTE]
-> **Current Status: Under Development.**
+> **Current Status: Under Development**
-> I am currently migrating project documentation and source code to this repository.
-Detailed technical specifications will be available shortly.
+> Project documentation and source code are currently being migrated to this repository.
+> Detailed technical specifications will be made available progressively.

 ---